Motivational Interviewing For Addiction Treatment

 The perspective is different-you adopt a different style from solving problems for people to encouraging them to solve them for themselves.
 That’s what Motivational Interviewing is focused on.

-There are three key concepts that make MI stand out from most other types of treatment.
+There are 3 key concepts that make MI stand out from most other types of treatment.
 First, the sessions themselves are called interviews.
 Rather than a confrontation by a therapist, it is considered a collaboration between the facilitator and the patient.
 Next, patients are encouraged to create their own goals as opposed to a therapist trying to impose sobriety or whatever the therapist believes their patient needs.

 When individuals in recovery feel as though they are the one in control of their own recovery, it encourages them to continue setting goals and be self-motivated moving forward.
 This is very effective when trying to achieve long time sobriety.
 This leads to the third concept: the patient’s autonomy.
-Often times, going to treatment can feel like a surrender of a patient’s freedom to the authority of their therapist.
+Oftentimes, going to treatment can feel like a surrender of a patient’s freedom to the authority of their therapist.
 MI focuses on making sure that patients feel empowered, as the true ability for making changes lies within the patient, not within the therapist.
 When a patient feels responsible for their actions and confident in their recovery, they are more likely to stay sober and not relapse after treatment.

 MI does not focus on the underlying causes of an addiction, such as past traumas or mental illnesses.
 It is intended to be used in addition to other forms of therapy, such as cognitive behavioral therapy.
 It is also an effective part of an inpatient treatment regiment, or before seeking other recovery treatment options.
 Though MI pulls from various therapeutic styles and theories, such as humanistic therapy, cognitive dissonance theory, therapeutic relationship building, and positive psychology, it is most effective when used in conjunction with one of these other forms of treatment.

-The Four Processes of Motivational Interviewing
+The Four Processes Of Motivational Interviewing

 Motivational Interviewing is described by its founders, Dr. William Miller and Dr. Stephen Rollnick, as a therapeutic tool intended to be used in addition to other forms of therapy or addiction treatment.
 MI is meant to inspire change in clients who may otherwise feel reluctant to do so.
-To achieve this, Dr. Miller and Rollnick formulated four, client-centered processes to help patients identify their goals and begin to work towards them.
+To achieve this, Dr. Miller and Rollnick formulated 4 client-centered processes to help patients identify their goals and begin to work towards them.
 They are as follows:

 - Engaging – Getting to know the client and establishing a trusting and respectful alliance.